 Figma is an awesome new tool that brings the handiness of Cloud-based collaboration to interface design.
 Kind of like Google docs, you can work on projects at the same time as multiple colleagues and the design updates in real-time.
 Work is saved in a version history automatically, and changes sent along to your mobile device as they happen.

 Although it’s designed for designers, Prospero proposal writer is a good option for UXers as well.
-The neat tool (still in beta mode) lets you create gorgeous proposals based on those of design agencies; the Prospero team also takes care of the copywriting, which is a big boost for time-poor freelancers.
+The neat tool lets you create gorgeous proposals based on those of design agencies, and lets you know when clients open and sign them.
+The Prospero team also takes care of the copywriting, which is a big boost for time-poor freelancers.